Central American Experience

 - Seek out adventure in La Fortuna and party the night away in Costa Rica’s capital

 Central America is filled to the brim with astounding countryside, colourful townscapes, and fantastic wildlife.
 The landscape is heavily dominated by dramatic volcanic terrain, densely rich rainforests, and magnificent ancient Mayan ruins.
-On this trip you’ll journey through six of Central America’s most captivating countries, with a group of adventurous travellers, staying in some of the most famous and breathtaking locations in the region.
-You’ll get to experience real life at homestays in Guatemala and Nicaragua, get back to nature in an eco-lodge in Belize, and stay on a tropical island in Honduras.
+On this trip, you’ll journey through seven of Central America’s most captivating countries, with a group of adventurous travellers, staying in some of the most famous and breathtaking locations in the region.
+You’ll stay with local families in Guatemala and Nicaragua and spend a few unforgettable nights on a tropical island in Belize.

 Interested and want to find out more?
 Download more trip information and detailed itinerary HERE!